SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-kyma.md

    kubectl label namespace incidents-namespace istio-injection=enabled
    ```

-8. Do the productive build for your application from the project's root directory, which writes into the `gen` folder using the below command:
+8. Deploy the mock server using `cds up`:

     ```sh
-    cds build --production
+    cds up --to k8s --namespace incidents-namespace
     ```

-9. Deploy the mock server.

-    ```yaml
-    helm upgrade --install mock ./gen/chart -n <namespace>
-    ```
+    This single command builds the container image, pushes it to your registry, and deploys the Helm chart to your Kyma cluster.

-8. Copy the service URL for the installed mock server from the terminal.
+9. Copy the service URL for the installed mock server from the terminal.

     ![kyma api url](./images/kyma-api.png)

 ## Create Destination to Mock Server

-3. Go to your SAP BTP cockpit and navigate to the subaccount overview.
+1. Go to your SAP BTP cockpit and navigate to the subaccount overview.
 Choose **Connectivity** &rarr; **Destination**.
 Then, choose **New Destination**.
   1. Enter the following values:

       * **Name** = *[Some destination name depending on your mission]*